This weekend, the World Cup for the sport of rugby sevens is being played in San Francisco.

 Apparently from the players’ point of view, these short games are quite long enough.
 They manage to score roughly the same number of points in fourteen minutes as rugby union players score in eighty.
 And those minutes are a whirlwind of activity – a mixture of very fast sprints, which are nearly continuous, and heavy physical contact.
 Even elite athletes would not be able to maintain such a pace for much longer.

 This mixture or rapid movement and hard contact seems most akin to ice hockey.
-Hockey games are longer, but players are able to manage the length only by being constantly shuffled on and off the ice, with each shift lasting no more than a couple of minutes.
+Hockey games are longer, and players are able to manage the length only by being constantly shuffled on and off the ice, with each shift lasting no more than a couple of minutes.

 There is some tendency, recently, to try to make games in professional sports shorter.
 In England, for example, there’s a movement afoot to create an even shorter form of cricket.
 T20 cricket, which takes about 200 minutes to play, seems recklessly rapid to those who revere test cricket, with it’s five-day games.
 But television seems to want something that will fit (with plenty of commercials) into a 150-minute time slot.
+Beginning in 2017, a T10 league is being played in the United Arab Emirates, with games that fit into a 90-minute time slot.

 But twenty-minute professional sports fixtures?
 If this is the wave of the future, I’m just as happy to be mired in the past.